mikkel32/CoolBox/README.md

 ### Auto Network Scan

-From the **Tools** view choose *Auto Network Scan* and specify a port or range.
-CoolBox detects local subnets using ``psutil`` and pings each address to find active hosts before scanning.
-Progress is shown in the status bar during both detection and scanning stages and results are displayed once complete.
+From the **Tools** view choose *Auto Network Scan* to open a modern dialog with scanning options on the left and a results table on the right.
+CoolBox automatically detects local subnets using `psutil` and pings each address to find active hosts before scanning the specified ports.
+A progress bar tracks detection and scanning with results displayed in a scrollable list when complete.

 ### Debugging in a Dev Container